-The ability of regions to withstand economic shocks and address high unemployment is determined by a combination of factors, including the structure of the economy, labour market flexibility, the level of skills, and place-based characteristics, in particular the quality of governance.
+The ability of regions to withstand economic shocks and address high unemployment is determined by a combination of factors, including the structure of the economy, labour market flexibility, the level of skills and education, and place-based characteristics, in particular the quality of governance and other specific societal challenges.

-For example, regional economies dominated by sectors heavily affected by the COVID-19 crisis, such as tourism or the cultural and creative sectors, may experience more severe and prolonged negative socioeconomic impacts compared to regions with more diversified economies.
+For example, regional economies dominated by sectors heavily affected by the COVID-19 crisis, such as tourism or the cultural and creative sectors, may experience more severe and prolonged negative socio-economic impacts compared to regions with more diversified economies.
 In this context, it will be important to consider how recovery plan budgets and corresponding packages will be used and coordinated at European, national and regional levels.

-Working conditions are also of growing interest, with aspirations for a better work-life balance, equal opportunities, the inclusion of persons with disabilities, and more flexible forms of work.
+Working conditions are also of growing interest, with aspirations for a better work-life balance, equal opportunities, the inclusion of vulnerable groups (e.g., people with disabilities, migrants, Roma population and other minorities or marginalised groups), and more flexible forms of work.
 Moreover, the role and place of pensioners in society should be better addressed in light of the ageing society.

 As for migration, the specific measures at EU level taken during the most critical years, around the mid-2010s, need to be evaluated and extended where relevant.
 Among the key lessons, the positive economic impact of the presence of refugees is largely determined by the success of their integration into the labour market.
-Urban and rural contexts require different policies for the socio-economic integration of migrants.
+Urban and rural contexts require different policies for the socioeconomic integration of migrants.
 When considering the social dimension, the important role of local authorities and NGOs in the successful integration of migrants should be emphasised.